jwelch1324/dalle-flow-tools/README.md

 # dalle-flow-tools
 Set of tools that allow you to save and recall the results of dalle-flow sessions so that you can come back and explore a given session further.
+To use these tools you need a dalle-flow endpoint.
+For instructions on setting up your own endpoint see [Dalle-Flow](https://github.com/jina-ai/dalle-flow).
+You can also use the public endpoint they have setup, but the response time is quite slow at times.

 # Installation